lytves/spring-guides/restful-webservice/README.md

 # spring-restful-hello-word
 Creating basic Spring RESTful application "Hello, World!"

-Followed Spring starters guide [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/) which may help you to start familiar with Spring Framework
+Followed Spring starters guide [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/) which might help you to start familiar with Spring Framework

  Was built a service that accept HTTP GET requests at: